| Total | 0.00 EUR | |

 Sans & Serif

-Although the notion of Sans and Serif doesn’t exist in Arabic typography, we created two different packages for Fedra Sans and Serif.
-Obviously only the Latin characters are serrifed or not; Arabic glyphs are than matched for the typographic ‘colour’ of the text, so the Sans is slightly heavier than the Serif, because it has lower contrast between the thick and thin parts of the letters.
+AAlthough the notion of Sans and Serif doesn’t exist in Arabic typography, we created two different packages for Fedra Sans and Serif.
+Obviously only the Latin characters are serrifed or not; Arabic glyphs have higher contrast between the thick and thin strokes, and more detailed end strokes.
+The ‘Sans’ version has lower contrast of letterforms.
+Both versions have been carefully redrawn without losing the original characteristics of the design — sturdiness, contemporaneity and directness.

 Authors

-Fedra Arabic was designed by Peter Biľak in 2007, with consulting by Tarek Atrissi, and final mastering by Titus Nemeth.
+Fedra Arabic was designed by Peter Biľak and published 2007, with consulting by Tarek Atrissi, and final mastering by Titus Nemeth.
+Kristyan Sarkis drew the missing Light version.
+In 2015, Bahman Eslami has remastered all Fedra Arabic fonts.